 San Ysidro Health’s Internal Medicine Residency Program has two main goals.
-First is providing graduate education in the specialty of Internal Medicine to complement our current Scripps Family Medicine partners.
+First is providing graduate education in the specialty of Internal Medicine.
 Second will be training future Internists to serve the ongoing medical needs and challenges faced in providing accessible and quality health care to all populations.

 San Ysidro Health will achieve these goals through a unique program that incorporates evidence-based practice within the primary care setting.
 Based on a Patient Centered Medical Home Model (PCMH) of quality medical care our Internal Medicine Residency Program will incorporate outpatient continuity clinic rotations within the traditional Hospitalist training program.
 Residents will have ample opportunities to participate in ongoing public health research available in the clinic setting as well as to take on or participate in community, hospital, or clinic quality improvement projects of their own.